factful/ner_testing/spacy/readme.md

     - Did it miss entities?
 A few?
 A lot?
     - Did it misclassify entities?
         - SpaCy doesn't handle unicode well & misclassified smart quotes.
+        - It misclassified "Rebuiding Puerto Rico" which is not an organization, just a gerund at the start of a sentence.

 [spacy_entity_list]: https://spacy.io/api/annotation#named-entities